A postfix expression followed by a dot . or an arrow ->,

 E1.E2 is a prvalue of type “function of () returning void”.

-If E2 is declared to have type “reference to T”, then
+that is declared to have type “reference to T”, then

 E1.E2 is an lvalue of type T.

-If E2 is a static data member,
+In that case, if E2 designates a static data member,

 E1.E2 designates the object or function to which